FlorianSchaetz/castlefalkenstein-vtt/README.md

 # castlefalkenstein-vtt

-A Castle Falkenstein system for FoundryVTT
+A Castle Falkenstein system for Foundry VTT

 Since Foundry VTT is currently lacking a system to support card decks, this is more of a playground for me, but perhaps it might be useful to some.